I Planned My Entire Retirement Carefully — Then a Single 6-Month Medicare Enrollment Delay Handed Me a Permanent Penalty I Can Never Undo

 Can you appeal or get a Medicare Part B late enrollment penalty waived?

 You can request a reconsideration through the Social Security Administration, but the bar is high.
 The SSA generally only waives the penalty in cases of clear administrative error or when you were given incorrect information in writing by a federal agency.
 You typically have 60 days from receiving your penalty notice to file a formal reconsideration request.
-Simply not knowing about the deadline is not considered grounds for a waiver.
+Simply not knowing about the deadline is not considered grounds for a waiver — a rule that feels deeply unfair to most people who receive a penalty notice, but one that has been consistently upheld.

 Does the Medicare Part B late enrollment penalty affect what you pay for a Medigap supplemental plan?